codeTrackLift/codebypete/README.md

 # codebypete
 Portfolio
-Thanks Pixabay for the copyright free image and icon!
+Thanks Pixabay, Pexels, and Unsplash for the copyright free image and icon!